-I’m a second-year grad student in the linguistics department at UCLA.
-I’m interested in both fieldwork and experimentation.
-In the Lab, I’m currently working on a project which explores how infants learn to segment words from fluent speech.
-Specifically, I pit two conflicting segmentation cues in the input to see which cue is more important for English learning infants to segment words, and how they learn each cue.
+I’m a fifth-year grad student in the linguistics department at UCLA.
+I’m primarily interested in theoretical and experimental phonology.
+In the lab, I’m currently working on a project which explores how infants use their phonotactic knowledge to segment words from fluent speech.